Six Ways to Avoid Misunderstandings

-4. Watch For Potential Misunderstandings—If you choose to accept 100% responsibility for all misunderstandings, something interesting will happen.
-You will begin to see warnings signs that you have previously overlooked.
-It may be the look on someone’s face, a comment they make, a distraction in the background or something else that will give you pause to wonder if there is a potential miscommunication brewing.
+4. Watch for Potential Misunderstandings—If you choose to accept 100% responsibility for all misunderstandings, something interesting will happen.
+You will begin to see warning signs that you have previously overlooked.
+It may be the look on someone’s face, a comment they make, a distraction in the background, or something else that will give you pause to wonder if there is a potential miscommunication brewing.

-5. Confirm All Details and Put Them In Writing—When I am responsible for an event or task, I have learned to confirm all the details and put them in writing.
+5. Confirm All Details and Put Them in Writing—When I am responsible for an event or task, I have learned to confirm all the details and put them in writing.
 As an example, if I have a call scheduled, I will confirm the date of the call, the time of the call, the time zone if appropriate, and who is responsible for initiating the call.
-Once it is confirmed, I put it in my calendar.
-Sure this requires a little extra effort, but if it avoids misunderstandings, I have found it to be worthwhile.
+Once it is confirmed, I put it on my calendar.
+Sure, this requires a little extra effort, but if it avoids misunderstandings, I have found it to be worthwhile.

 When you accept personal responsibility for all miscommunications, the lessons you learn will increase your value to the market and make you a better person in the process.

 Top 20 Most Popular Posts

 - 36 Ways to Make a Positive Impression in Less Than 10 Seconds

 - Carefully Select the People Who Influence Your Life

 - 10 Ways To Be A Good Listener